Editor’s Note: This page has been retired and is no longer being updated.

-Here is some background information about the 2004 Tsunami.
-On December 26, 2004, an earthquake with an estimated magnitude of between 9.1 to 9.3 struck the coast of Sumatra, Indonesia.
+Here is some background information about the 2004 Indian Ocean tsunami.
+On December 26, 2004, an earthquake with an estimated magnitude of 9.1 struck the coast of Sumatra, Indonesia.

-The December 26, 2004, Indian Ocean tsunami was caused by slippage of about 600 miles (1,000 km) of the boundary between the India and Burma plates off the west coast of northern Sumatra.
-The convergence of other plates strains the area, and at the quake’s epicenter, the India plate is moving to the northeast at 2 inches (5 cm) per year relative to the Burma plate.
+The December 26, 2004 Indian Ocean tsunami was caused by slippage of about 600 miles (1,000 kilometers) of the boundary between the India and Burma plates off the west coast of northern Sumatra.
+The convergence of other plates strains the area, and at the quake’s epicenter, the India plate is moving to the northeast at 2 inches (5 centimeters) per year relative to the Burma plate.
 The aftershocks were distributed along the plate boundary from the epicenter to near Andaman Island.

-The 9.1 - 9.3 magnitude earthquake was the strongest since the March 28, 1964, quake in Prince William Sound in Alaska.
-It was the third strongest since recordings of magnitude began in 1899.
+The 9.1 magnitude earthquake was the strongest since the March 28, 1964 quake in Prince William Sound in Alaska.
+It was the third-strongest since 1900.

 The two stronger earthquakes, May 22, 1960 in Chile (9.5) and March 28, 1964 in Alaska (9.2), also produced tsunamis.